Narrowband Receive Array

 .

-is set, the Grid size and Grid spacing parameters are used to position the subgrids.
+, the Grid size and Grid spacing parameters are used to place the sublattices.

-is set, the Subarray positions (m) and Subarray normals parameters are used to position the subgrids.
+, the Subarray positions (m) parameters are used to place the sublattices. and Subarray normals.

 Dependencies

-Grid size - dimensions of the rectangular grid of the sublattice
+Grid size — dimensions of the rectangular grid of the pass sublattice:q[<br>] [1,2] (default)

-Rectangular sublattice grid size specified as a single positive integer or a vector-string of positive integers 1 by 2.
+The grid size of a rectangular sublattice, defined as a single positive integer or vector-a string of positive integers 1 by 2.

 -

-If Grid size is an integer scalar, the antenna array has an equal number of subgrids in each row and each column.
+If Grid size is an integer scalar, then the antenna array has an equal number of sublattices in each row and each column.

 -

-If Grid size is a 1-by-2 row vector of the form [NumberOfRows, NumberOfColumns], then the first variable is the number of sub-grids in each column.
+If Grid size is a 1 by 2 row vector of the form [numberOfRows, NumberOfColumns], then the first variable is the number of sublattices in each column.
 The second variable is the number of sublattices in each row.
-A row is along the local y-axis, and a column is along the local z-axis.
+The row is located along the local y axis, and the column is located along the local z axis.

 Dependencies